galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 ![KISS - Keep It Simple Stupid](/assets/kiss.png "KISS - Keep It Simple Stupid")

-Keeping it simple can be really hard, though.
+Keeping it simple can be hard, though.
 It is not the scope of this article to cover how to keep your code simple, as this could take a whole new article, but simple actions can help your code to be clear, for example:

 * [Name file, variables, functions, components appropriately;](https://www.robinwieruch.de/javascript-naming-conventions)
 * [Have a sense of when to break your component into multiple components;](https://kentcdodds.com/blog/when-to-break-up-a-component-into-multiple-components)